microsoft/Windows-driver-samples/Building-Locally.md

 There are multiple ways to achieve this.
 For example, [install Visual Studio and the Windows Driver Kit](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk#download-and-install-the-windows-11-version-22h2-wdk).

-You can also just download and mount the EWDK as well.

-In the following example that is what we will do:
+You can also just download and mount the EWDK as well and in the following example that is what we will do:
   * Download the Windows 11, version 22H2 EWDK ISO image from the [official site](https://learn.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022)
   * Mount ISO image
+  * Open a terminal
-  * From a terminal, run `.\LaunchBuildEnv`
+  * `.\LaunchBuildEnv`
   * `set PLATFORM=`

-Note: The last command to clear the PLATFORM variable is added so as to allow the next part to iteration over all target platforms automatically.
+Note: The last command to clear the PLATFORM variable is added so as to allow the next part to iterate over all platforms automatically without having to add explicit arguments.

 ## Step 3: Clone Windows Driver Samples and checkout main branch